yogat3ch/writing/Dynamic Voting System.md

 Importantly, users have the freedom to answer as many or as few questions as they like, allowing for a flexible and personalized onboarding process.
 After completing the questionnaire, users will receive suggested legislation to participate in the refinement of, or vote on.

+### Abuse Prevention
+The allocation of votes to representatives is subject to abuse via influencer popularity.
+Anyone with a great deal of social media influence can potentially aggregate undue influence in elections if anyone can sign up for the system and allocate their vote to a representative immediately and never return to the app.

-#### Affinity Thresholds
+#### Affinity Thresholds & Periodic Unbinding
-In order to mitigate the deleterious effect that the popularity contest effect of social media can have on democracy we've devised a system of affinity thresholds and periodic unbinding
+In order to mitigate the deleterious effect that the popularity contest effect of social media can have on democracy we've devised a system of affinity thresholds and periodic unbinding of representation.

 representatives based on the percentage of alignment of their answers with those of other users.
 Any user is a potential representative for another user.
 Additionally, a data visualization shows the percentage of alignment with the entire perspective of a proposed representative across all **topic areas**.
 With this information a user can identify **topic area**s that may not align with their suggested **representative** and find another **representative** for that **topic area** who better represents their values.